-NEW BOATING CLASSES HAVE BEEN ADDED!
+NEW BOATING CLASSES HAVE BEEN ADDED FOR 2015!
 PLEASE NOTE: ALL CLASSES ARE HELD AT THE FLOTILLA 75 BASE - HARBOR ISLAND PARK, MAMARONECK, N.Y.
 Please Click Here

 Flotilla 75 has been in the process of updating our site to the new platform.
 Please take time to acclimate yourselves with this new site.
 Any questions, comments, concerns, please Email FSO-CS.